wp-plugins/ankyler/readme.txt

 2. Screenshot of the widget edit screen with image selected for use in widget

 == Changelog ==

+= 1.0.1 =
+Now makes use of the optgroup in the select function for selecting a (custom)posttype in the widget.

 = 1.0 =
 Initial commit